DavidHe1127/Mr.He_HandBook/Cloud,Tooling/cloudformation.md

 ### use-deploy-command
 Use `deploy` over `create-stack` as the former not only does create a new stack but also updates an existing stack (by using a change set).
 However `create-stack` can only be used when you create a brand new/non-existent resource stack.
 In essence, `deploy` is a combination of `create-stack` and `update-stack`.

-Change set is a way to inform users of proposed changes you will have when updating a stack.
-It helps users understand what's going to be changed and discover any unexpected changes adding more confidence to deployment.
+Change set is a way to inform users of proposed changes they will have when updating a stack.
+It helps them understand what's going to be changed and discover any unexpected changes adding more confidence to deployment.

 ```shell
 $ aws cloudformation deploy